xlladdins/xll/docs/Excel4MacrosQ-S.md

 logical values.
 If an argument is TRUE, Microsoft Excel selects the check box; if FALSE, Microsoft Excel clears the check box.

-Cross    is a number corresponding to the Value (Y) Axis Crosses At Category number text box.
+Cross&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the Value (Y) Axis Crosses At Category number text box.
 The default is 1.
 Cross is ignored if max is set to TRUE.

-Cat\_labels    is a number corresponding to the Number Of Categories Between Tick Mark Labels text box.
+Cat\_labels&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the Number Of Categories Between Tick Mark Labels text box.
 The default is 1.

-Cat\_marks    is a number corresponding to the Number Of Categories Between Tick Marks text box.
+Cat\_marks&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the Number Of Categories Between Tick Marks text box.
 The default is 1.

-Between    corresponds to the Value (Y) Axis Crosses Between Categories check box.
+Between&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Value (Y) Axis Crosses Between Categories check box.
 This argument only applies if cat\_labels is set to a number other than 1.

-Max    corresponds to the Value (Y) Axis Crosses At Maximum Category check box.
+Max&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Value (Y) Axis Crosses At Maximum Category check box.
 If max is TRUE, it overrides any setting for cross.

-Reverse    corresponds to the Categories In Reverse Order check box.
+Reverse&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Categories In Reverse Order check box.

 **Related Functions**

-AXES   Controls whether axes on a chart are visible
+AXES&nbsp;&nbsp;&nbsp;Controls whether axes on a chart are visible

-GRIDLINES   Controls whether chart gridlines are visible
+GRIDLINES&nbsp;&nbsp;&nbsp;Controls whether chart gridlines are visible

-Syntax 2   Changes the position, formatting, and scaling of the value axis in 2-D charts
+Syntax 2&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the value axis in 2-D charts

-Syntax 3   Changes the position, formatting, and scaling of the category axis in 3-D charts
+Syntax 3&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the category axis in 3-D charts

-Syntax 4   Changes the position, formatting, and scaling of the series axis in 3-D charts
+Syntax 4&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the series axis in 3-D charts

-Syntax 5   Changes the position, formatting, and scaling of the value axis in 3-D charts
+Syntax 5&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the value axis in 3-D charts

 Return to [top](#Q)